Health and Safety Excellence program: Topic requirements

 Requirements:

-Your business will establish, implement, monitor and maintain a procedure to coordinate an external third party audit of your occupational health and safety management system.
+Your business will establish, implement, monitor and maintain a written standard to coordinate an external third-party audit of your health and safety management system.
+The written standard must include:

 Audit findings and conclusions must be documented and include: